 Holgate Wild Red

-I don’t have a lot of IPAs on this list as generally you want to drink them fresh and quick rather store and save for an occasion, and also they generally invite easy drinking at any time.
+I don’t have a lot of IPAs on this list as generally you want to drink them fresh and quick rather store and save for an occasion.
+Also they generally invite easy drinking at any time.
 But this is a special kind of IPA.
-It gets its own day for release every year that is known as Tusk Day with the intention of it being drunk on the day at its freshest.
+Bigger and badder than most that gets its own day for release every year that is known as Tusk Day.
 It’s currently the top ranked Australian beer on Untappd.
 If you can’t match this to an occasion, make it an occasion.
-Look out for word of the next Tusk Day around April.

 Garage Project Hops on Pointe